I know. I’ve been there.

 Determine Exactly What You Want To Memorize

-List these down on the a piece of paper.
+List the most impactful information you could commit to memory down on the a piece of paper.

 For me, the most important things are foreign language vocabulary, grammar principles, names and faces, facts about art and poetry (which includes the ability to memorize quotes, jokes and even entire speeches).
 For you, it might be math, programming languages and passwords.
 There are all kinds of needs, and better you can identify what your memory requirements are, the better the memory training you can seek.